ChandraPrakash-Bathula/TubeFlix/README.md

 # Tube Flix
 This is a React.JS front-end based application deployed in firebase.

+## Stack :
+React.JS
+TMDB API